claves-angelicae/ca-node/README.md

 ## Set up Config.js

 Set the ethNode you want to use.
-Either a localhost node such as an Ethereum full/lite node, geth, ganache, or the etherscan testnets, or mainnet
+Either a localhost node such as an Ethereum full/lite node, geth, ganache, testnets, or mainnet.

     module.exports = {
       config: {